2020 is almost in the books. For most people, there's an anxiousness to put this year behind us and get back to some kind of normal.

 Once you’ve built your clearly defined marketing segments, you can craft individual marketing messages that tie to those statements.
-And this is important – especially considering that different prospects are going to respond differently to certain messages.
+Since different farmers are going to respond differently to different messages, this is important.

-For example, if you go to a corn grower and offer to help him with his specialty crop operation, that’s not going to put you off on the right foot with him.
+For example, if you go to a corn grower and offer to help him with his specialty crop operation, it likely won’t be the most productive conversation.

 Here are some areas where you can customize your ads:

-- Call-to-Action.
-Depending on the industry, lifecycle stage, and whether the person you’re targeting is a decision-maker or influencer, the call-to-action may need to be adjusted, whether it’s to watch a video or talk to sales.
+- Call-to-Action: Depending on the specific segment of agriculture, lifecycle stage, and whether the person you’re targeting is a decision-maker or influencer, the call-to-action may need to be adjusted, whether it’s to watch a video or talk to sales.

 4. Be deliberate in the frequency and timing of your messages